rasyaradja/Attrition_Analysis/README.md

 ## Data

-*   **Source:** The analysis is based on a cleaned employee dataset containing various demographic, job-related, compensation, and satisfaction metrics.
+*   **Source:** The analysis is based on a cleaned employee dataset containing various demographic, job-related, compensation, and satisfaction metrics from [Here](https://github.com/dicodingacademy/dicoding_dataset/tree/main/employee).
 *   **Connection:** The deployed Streamlit dashboard connects directly to a **Supabase** database table (`cleaned_employee_data`) to fetch the latest data for analysis and visualization.
 This ensures the dashboard reflects the most current information available in the database.
 *   **Key Features Used:** Age, OverTime, MonthlyIncome, JobRole, JobSatisfaction, EnvironmentSatisfaction, WorkLifeBalance, YearsAtCompany, YearsSinceLastPromotion, Department, JobLevel, BusinessTravel, DistanceFromHome, etc.